tohyuting/tp/docs/DeveloperGuide.md

 ### Updating a Product in a Supplier/Warehouse

-1. Update a product in a supplier/warehouse while all warehouses and suppliers are being shown
+1. Update command format: `update ct/TYPE n/NAME pd/PRODUCT_NAME [q/QUANTITY] [t/TAG…​]`

    1. Prerequisites: List all suppliers/warehouses using the `list` command.
 At least one warehouse/supplier in the list.
 First warehouse does not have the product `Panadol` while the first supplier has.

-   1. Test case: `update ct/w i/1 pd/Panadol q/350 t/Fever`<br>
+   1. Test case: Product does not exist e.g. `update ct/w i/1 pd/Panadol q/350 t/Fever`<br>
       Expected: Product with the name `Panadol` with the quantity `350` and tag `fever` added to the first warehouse.
-Details of the new product shown in the display message.
+Details of the new product is shown in the display message.

-   1. Test case: `update ct/s i/1 pd/Panadol q/350 t/Fever`<br>
+   1. Test case: Product exists and optional fields supplied e.g. `update ct/s i/1 pd/Panadol q/350 t/Fever`<br>
       Expected: Product with the name `Panadol` in the first supplier is updated with the quantity `350` and tag `fever`.
 Details of the new product shown in the display message.

-   1. Test case: `update ct/s i/1 pd/Panadol`<br>
+   1. Test case: Product exists and no optional fields supplied e.g. `update ct/s i/1 pd/Panadol`<br>
-      Expected: No product is added as the product exists in the supplier and neither the quantity or tag prefixes were supplied.
+      Expected: No product is added or updated.
 Error details shown in the displayed message.

-   1. Test case: `update  ct/w i/0 pd/Panadol q/350 t/Fever`<br>
+   1. Test case: Non-positive index e.g. `update ct/w i/0 pd/Panadol q/350 t/Fever`<br>
       Expected: No product is added or updated.
 Error details shown in the displayed message.

-   1. Test case: `update ct/w i/x pd/Panadol q/350 t/Fever` (where x is larger than the list size)
+   1. Test case: Index more than list size e.g. `update ct/w i/x pd/Panadol q/350 t/Fever` (where x is larger than the list size)
       Expected: No product is added or updated.
 Similar to previous.

 ### Assigning a macro

-1. Assigning a supplier while all suppliers are being shown

-   1. Prerequisites: List all suppliers using the `list` command.
-Multiple suppliers in the list.
+1. Assign macro command format: `assignmacro a/ALIAS cs/COMMAND_STRING`

-   1. Test case: `delete 1`<br>
+   1. Test case: Valid alias and command string e.g. `assignmacro a/uw cs/update ct/w`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: A macro is created under the alias `uw` for the command string `update ct/w`.
+Details of the new macro is shown in the display message.

+   1. Test case: Command string does not start with a pre-defined command e.g. `assignmacro a/uw cs/magic`<br>
+      Expected: No macro created.
+Error details is shown in the displayed message.

-   1. Test case: `delete 0`<br>
+   1. Test case: Alias clashes with a pre-defined command e.g. `assignmacro a/update cs/add`<br>
-      Expected: No supplier is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: No macro created.
+Error details is shown in the displayed message.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

 1. _{ more test cases …​ }_